whoo/XMLimpress/README.md

 > xsltproc impress.xsl file.xml > file.html

 XHTML file can be generated executing the same command after changing the `output method` to `xml` in the fifth line of `impress.xsl`.

 To avoid malfunctions is better to save the xml or html file, `impress.xsl` and `impress.js` in the same directory.

+OdpContent.xml can convert impress(libreoffice) to xml compatible document.

 Structure of XML file
 ---------------------